 These are the main topics I’ll cover in this review:

 I signed up for Linode 2GB, which includes 2 GB RAM, 2 TB transfer per month, and 24 GB storage for $10 USD per month.
 DigitalOcean’s offering is identical except they offer 30 GB storage and only 1 GB of RAM.
 Both providers double every metric if you double the monthly payment.

 For an additional $2,50 USD per month, Linode will create automatic backup snapshots every day for a week and then weekly backups for a month’s worth of data.
 In addition to the automated backups, you can also manually trigger and store one additional backup slot.
 DigitalOcean only charges $2 USD extra for backups, but they only store weekly backups for one month (a total of four, which is less than Linode has per week).

-As I have much more need for RAM than storage, loosing 6 GB of storage that I don’t use for 1 extra GB or RAM was a no-brainer.
+As I’ve much more need for RAM than storage, loosing 6 GB of storage that I don’t use for 1 extra GB of RAM was a no-brainer.

 Unified Linux Kernel

 Update (): The following section is no longer relevant as Linode no longer disables SELinux nor replaces Fedora’s Kernel for new VPS instances as of Fedora 27.

 I’ve become somewhat of a Fedora Linux fanboy over the last six months.
 I appreciate its technical merits and where it has diverged from other popular Linux distributions.
 I was greatly annoyed, however, when I discovered what Linode labeled as “Fedora 23” wasn’t Fedora.